george-kan/georgekan/content/blog/2021-12-08-the-law-of-large-numbers/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="672" />

-We perform 500 trials from this distribution.
-Let's see how the sample mean changes as the number of trials increases.
+Let's see how the sample mean changes as the sample size increases.

 ![](index_files/figure-html/unnamed-chunk-4-1.gif)<!-- -->

-In the annimated chart above we can see how the sample average changes as trials increase.
-At the beginning it is far from the expected value (marked in green) but as the number of trials grows larger it gets closer and closer.
+In the annimated chart above we can see how the sample average changes as sample size increases.
+At the beginning it is far from the expected value (marked in green) but as the number of samples grows larger it gets closer and closer.

 **2. Unbiased coin flip**